The art and science of treating ourselves like a good friend.

 Explore new perspectives and creative solutions when feeling stuck.

-Many of us experience life transitions — planned and unplanned, periods of feeling stuck, and changes within ourselves, our relationships, and our communities.
+Many of us experience life transitions — planned and unplanned, periods of feeling stuck, and changes within ourselves, at work, and in our communities.

-Designing Your Life (DYL) / Life Design is based on the work of Stanford Professors Bill Burnett and Dave Evans.
+Designing Your Life (DYL), also called Life Design, is based on the work of Stanford Professors Bill Burnett and Dave Evans.
 The Life Design framework applies the design-thinking process to our own lives — meeting challenges and uncertainty with more flexibility and creativity, and practical strategies for flourishing.

-Explore life’s wicked problems: Explore the meaning of life and work (for you); Re-design your day to enhance balance and energy; Reflect on life roles and what aspects resonate most for you; Frame solvable problems; Engage in creative brainstorming; Prototype life’s possibilities; Learn from failure; and more!
+Explore life’s wicked problems: Explore the meaning of life and work (for you); Re-design your day to enhance balance and energy; Reflect on life roles and what aspects resonate most for you; Learn from failure; and more!

 Bias to Action: Identify small, actionable, affordable steps to build your way forward.
 Test out your ideas in real life, in low-risk ways.
 Like a designer, approach life with a creative, iterative approach, learn along the way, collaborate with others, be curious — and have fun.

 Start where you are: Life design is possible, no matter your starting point.